-• At all stations, pH values were generally consistent over the deployment period.
+• At all stations, pH values were generally consistent over the deployment period with drops related to precipitation events.
 The majority of values were within the site-specific guidelines (5.67-6.56 pH Units).

 \All hydrometric data is provisional and is subject to correction.
 Please consult Water survey of Canada for finalized data and interpretation.